The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Preliminaries

 \subsection{Test-Time Training}

-Test-time training (TTT) enables parametric models to adapt during inference through dynamic parameter updates, an approach that remains relatively unexplored in the era of large language models.
-This technique is a form of transductive learning, where models leverages the test data structure to improve its predictions.
-The general TTT process works as follows: Starting with initial model parameters $\vtheta_{0}$, for each test input (or batch of inputs), we first generate training data $\mathcal{D}_\textrm{TTT}(d_{\textrm{input}})$ from the test inputs.
-We then optimize these parameters to minimize a loss function $\mathcal{L}(\mathcal{D}_{\textrm{TTT}}; \vtheta)$, producing temporarily updated parameters $\vtheta_d$ for prediction.
-After generating predictions, the model is restored to the original parameters $\vtheta_0$ for the next instance or batch.
-Thus, TTT trains a specialized prediction model for each test input, obtained by fine-tuning a base model on a test-time dataset generated from that test input.
+Test-time training (TTT) enables parametric models to adapt during inference through dynamic parameter updates in response to each test input.
+This approach remains relatively unexplored in the era of large language models.
+The general TTT process is as follows: starting with initial model parameters $\vtheta_{0}$, for each test input (or batch of inputs) $d$, we generate a temporary training dataset $\mathcal{D}_\mathrm{TTT}$. \jda{is $\mathcal{D}$ a function or a set? used both ways} \adam{I think both is ok, it's a set and a function from test input to a set.} We then optimize these parameters to minimize a loss function resulting in temporarily updated parameters $\vtheta_d$, which are subsequently used for prediction.\footnote{Note that this use of ``test-time training'' is related but distinct from the one used in recent line of work wherein an RNN's hidden state is treated as parameters and the update equation is interpreted as optimizing a recall-based regression objective \cite{ravi2017optimization,sun2024learning,behrouz2024titans,wang2025test}.}

-In past work \citep[e.g.][]{sun2020test}, $\mathcal{D}_{\text{TTT}}$ is typically constructed by applying an unsupervised objective (e.g.\ masked autoencoding) to the input $\mathbf{x}$ alone.
-However, the in-context learning setting we consider provides richer context in the form of demonstration pairs $(x_1, y_1), \ldots, (x_K, y_K)$.
-Here, applying test-time tuning involves first constructing an initial language model $\mathrm{LM}$, mapping each test input $x$ to an input-specific dataset $\mathcal{D}_\mathrm{TTT}$, fine-tuning the LM to optimize some loss function $\mathcal{L}$ over the dataset according to: $\sum_{d \in \mathcal{D}_\mathrm{TTT}} \mathcal{L}(\mathrm{LM}(d))$, and finally sampling from the updated model to obtain a final prediction.
-Our experiments in this paper characterize each component of this pipeline, describing: \begin{enumerate} \item How to construct the augmented TTT dataset $\mathcal{D}_{\text{TTT}}$ from the test input (\cref{sec:taskchoice}). \item An augmented inference strategy based on self-consistency over transformations (\cref{sec:inference}). \item A base model with parameters $\vtheta_{0}$ that is fine-tuned on a dataset $\mathcal{D}_{\text{FT}}$ of similar tasks (\cref{sec:finetune}). \end{enumerate}